cometchat/cometchat-push-notification-app-android/README.md

 <img align="left" src="Screenshot/screenshot.png">
-CometChat Push Notification Sample App is a fully functional push notification app capable of one-on-one (private) and group messaging as well as Calling.
+CometChat Pro Push Notification Sample App is a fully functional push notification app capable of one-on-one (private) and group messaging as well as calling.
 This sample app enables users to send and receive push notifications for text and multimedia messages like **images, videos, documents as well as Custom Messages** .
 Also, users can make push notifications for Audio and Video calls to other users or groups.

 [![Platform](https://img.shields.io/badge/Platform-Android-brightgreen.svg)](#)      [![Platform](https://img.shields.io/badge/Language-Java-yellowgreen.svg)](#)